liferay/liferay-central-test-2/modules/sdk/gradle-plugins-whip/README.markdown

 ```

 By default, Whip is automatically applied to all tasks of type [`Test`](https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/testing/Test.html).
-If a task has Whip applied and is [enabled](#enabled), then Whip is configured
+If a task has Whip applied and Whip is [enabled](#enabled), then Whip is
-as a Java Agent.
+configured as a Java Agent.

 ## Project Extension